 The land promise

 When Abraham obeyed God and migrated from Ur to Haran and then to Canaan, God promised to give that land to his descendants forever as an everlasting possession (Gen. 13:14-17; 17:8; 48:4).
 Its boundaries were from the Wadi of Egypt to the Euphrates River (Gen. 15:18-21).
 It seemed impossible because the land was occupied by the Canaanites.
 How could nomads drive out those in fortified towns?
 Whether this promise has been fulfilled or not is a debatable matter.
-It was partially fulfilled in Solomon’s kingdom, but He ruled over it as over vassal states; the Israelites didn’t occupy all of it (1 Ki.
+It was partially fulfilled in Solomon’s kingdom, but He ruled over it as over vassal states; the Israelites didn’t occupy all of it themselves (1 Ki.
 4:21, 24).

 In the 2011 census there were 105,000 homeless people in Australia.
 That’s 1 in every 200 people.
 They will probably never have the means to own their own home and struggle to find assisted accommodation.
 Their future looks dim.
 How can they get a home?
 It seems impossible.